Estimating Graph Dimension with Cross-validated Eigenvalues: Comparing to other approaches

 \section{Comparing to other approaches}

 This section compares the proposed method (\texttt{EigCV}) with some existing graph dimensionality estimators using both simulated and real graph data.
-Throughout, we set the graph splitting probability $\varepsilon$ to 0.05, set the significance level cut-off at $\alpha=0.05$, and $\mathrm{folds} = 10$.
+An \texttt{R} implementation of \texttt{EigCV} is available from the CRAN package \texttt{EigCV}.
+Throughout, we set the graph splitting probability $\varepsilon$ to 0.05, set the significance level cut-off at $\alpha=0.05$, and $n_\text{cv} = 10$.

 We compare \texttt{EigCV} to (1) BHMC, a spectral method based on the Bethe-Hessian matrix with correction \citep{le_estimating_2019}; (2) LR, a likelihood ratio method adapting a Bayesian information criterion \citep{wang_likelihood-based_2017}; (3) ECV, an edge cross-validation method with an area under the curve criterion \citep{li_network_2020}; (4) NCV, a node cross-validation using an binomial deviance criterion \citep{chen_network_2018}; and (5) StGoF (with $\alpha=0.05$), a stepwise goodness-of-fit estimate \citep{jin_estimating_2020}.
 We performed all computations in \texttt{R}.
-For (1)-(4), we invoked the \texttt{R} package \texttt{randnet}, and for (5), we implemented the original Matlab code (shared by the authors) in \texttt{R}.\footnote{ The \texttt{R} code is also available at \url{https://github.com/RoheLab/gdim}.}
+For (1)-(4), we invoked the \texttt{R} package \texttt{randnet}, and for (5), we implemented the original Matlab code (shared by the authors) in \texttt{R}.